 For this card below, on the right, I decided to use bright colors and used a black border around the squares so that the colors "popped".

 Here is an example of a birthday card using flower dies.
 I also used Anna Griffin dies and several different types of flower and leaf dies.
 This is a great card idea where you can use small paper pieces to cut the flowers out of.
 It has a summer feel with oranges and pink and green colors.
 I love using gold to accent the card because it gives it a little bit of luster.
 Using Anna Griffin's Lace Edge Die Set, I alternated the orange background pattern paper with white paper so that there was a contrast and you can see the design of the die better.
+I like to use a pattern paper that is not so busy when using intricate dyes, like the Lace Edge Die Set.
 Use foam squares to add dimension to your card.
 I added it behind some flowers and the section that holds the sentiment.
 The sentiment "Happy Birthday" is cut from a die.
 The great thing about cutting sentiments from dies is that you don't run out of the sentiment since you can cut as many sentiments and in different colors.
 There are different sizes of the sentiment die so you just need to adjust the card to the sentiment size.
+I like to mix and match flower and leaf dies from different sets but I have listed the ones I used or this card, below.

 When making birthday cards for men, consider the color scheme.
 The color scheme I often turn to are blues, greens and brown.
 Cards for guys are more simplistic and I always feel "less is more".